How to Pass the Means Test for Chapter 7 Bankruptcy in Pennsylvania

 - Taxes – Income tax obligations may be deducted.

 Call Our Pennsylvania Bankruptcy Lawyers to File Chapter 7

 You may also be able to deduct miscellaneous expenses that go toward maintaining your family’s overall health, welfare, and safety.
 If your family is going through an emergency, you might even be eligible for a hardship discharge.
 However, you must be able to justify your deductions in court.
 Your attorney can advocate for your best financial interests before the judge and fight to get you as many permissible deductions as possible.

-To start discussing whether Chapter 7 is right for you in a free and confidential legal consultation, call the Pennsylvania bankruptcy lawyers of Young, Marr & Associates at (215) 701-6519 in Pennsylvania.
+To start discussing whether Chapter 7 is right for you in a free and confidential legal consultation, call the Pennsylvania bankruptcy lawyers of Young, Marr, Mallis & Associates at (215) 701-6519 in Pennsylvania.
 Our team has more than 20 years of experience filing thousands of cases.